3 Keys to Building Powerful, Effective Reading Programs

-Closing skill gaps after the challenges created by COVID-19 will will require highly targeted, effective, and time-saving strategies modeled by school and district leadership.
+Closing skill gaps after the challenges created by COVID-19 will require highly targeted, effective, and time-saving strategies modeled by school and district leadership.
 Educational author/researcher and international literacy expert Dr. Joseph Torgesen recently sat down with Istation for an interactive webinar, “Powerful Practices to Get Students On Track” to share insights on how to create effective reading programs with winning student outcomes.

 Check out 3 key actions educational leaders can take now (excerpted from Torgesen’s guide, “Teaching All Students to Read in Elementary School,” and watch the webinar for a deep dive into best practices for improving the quality of literacy instruction.